-26. Award Standards.
+21. Award Standards

+a.
 The following criteria will be used in determining the course Honor's Program.
-Distinguished Honor Graduate (DHG), and Commandant's List (CL) and the Composite Score required for all students attending 11B ALC.
+Distinguished Honor Graduate (DHG), and Commandant's List (CL) and the Composite Score required for all students attending IN-ALC.

-a.
+b.
 Honors may be awarded to students who meet the criteria below.
-The Composite Score is established by averaging the scores of all assessments/ evaluations.
+The Composite Score is established by averaging the scores of all assessments / evaluations.
 Scores will be rounded to two decimal places (e.g., 98.72%).

-b.
+c.
 If a Soldier has been previously dropped from this course for academic or disciplinary actions, then they are not eligible for any academic honors.

-c.
+d.
 Distinguished Honor Graduate.
 The graduate will be selected based on the total Soldier concept and the following criteria:

-- (1) Possessed the highest overall grade point average (GPA) within the class, but not less than 90 percent. - (2) Successfully completed all phases of assessments and evaluations the first time administered.
+(1).
+Possessed the highest overall grade point average (GPA) within the class, but not less than 90 percent.

+(2).
+Successfully completed all phases of assessments and evaluations the first time administered.